Canon 50D vs Panasonic GF2

 Studio photographers will appreciate that the Canon 50D (unlike the GF2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the GF2 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the GF2 was followed by the Panasonic GF3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and GF2 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic GF2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Panasonic GF2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.